Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 For more information on these methods, you can consult the section " [Route Handling](#handling-routes) ", at the bottom of this guide.

 ## Examples

-To demonstrate the utility of routes, this section will offer some practical examples of the use of this technology for OVH's internal needs, without going into the details of the API calls.
+To demonstrate the utility of routes, this section will offer some practical examples of the use of this technology for OVHcloud's internal needs, without going into the details of the API calls.

-You will find the details of the API calls in the section " [Route Handling](#handling-routes) ", at the bottom of this guide and the following sections.
+You will find the details of the API calls in the section [Route Handling](#handling-routes), at the bottom of this guide and the following sections.

 ### Force HTTPS for WordPress login pages